belli29/Booksters/README.md

 I have notice a lot of code was getting repeated in my app.py .
 In order to achieve a DRY code, I have decided to make us of few helper functions

+For the stats page I have considered different approaches.
+Insitially I was usign Js only .
+Then I ahve used dc with corssfilter in order to render everything with charts.
+I then decided that it was was not really a good choiche for a project about books.
+I fanlly decided for a mixed approach with only limited use of charts
 ### Purpose